AleMorales9011/ForgeWare/src/BDD (Java, Selenium, Cucumber).md

 ```

-# Conclusion
-The next steps involve expanding test coverage and ensuring robust handling of edge cases for the login functionality.
+# Congratulations - Functionality Test Completed!🚀✨
+You're making steady progress toward building a robust test automation framework!
+Every refinement you make brings you
+closer to a more polished and professional setup.
+Stay focused, and don't forget to celebrate your wins—no
-Keep up the great momentum!
-This project is a great first step, and every effort is bringing it closer to excellence!🚀
+matter how small! 🚀✨ Keep up the great momentum!
+This project is a great first step, and every effort is bringing
+it closer to excellence!🚀 Next step is to add database interactions to functionality tests.